MoayedHajiAli/ElasticDiffusion-official/README.md

                         resampling_steps=7,
                         drop_p=0.7,
                         rrg_init_weight=1000,
-                        cosine_scale=10)
+                        cosine_scale=10,
+                        tiled_decoder=False)
 ```
 - Supported stable diffusion versions (`sd_version`) are ['1.4', '1.5', '2.0', '2.1', 'XL1.0'], you may also pass a custom HuggingFace model key.
 - Best results are achieved with Stable Diffusion XL (`XL1.0`).
-- For lower memeory constrains, use a lower `view_batch_size` and `torch_dtype=torch.float16`.
+- For lower memory constraints, use a lower `view_batch_size` and enable `low_vram`.
+You may enable `tiled_decoder` as well when generating images at higher resolutions (e.g 2048 x 2048)
 - The current implementation is restricted to 2X the training resolution of the base diffusion model.
-- Our method is sensitive to the hyper-parameters and different resolutions requires different hyper-parameters for best results.
+- Our method is sensitive to the hyper-parameters and different resolutions require different hyper-parameters for best results.
 Please see our hyper-paramer selection guide below.

 ## Hyper-parameters
 - `resampling_steps`:
   Controls the number of resampling steps to increase the global content resolution.
-Typically, a higher value results in sharper images but would increase the inference time substraintally.
+Typically, a higher value results in sharper images but would increase the inference time substantially.
 - `new_p`:
   Controls the percentage of pixels sampled at every resampling step.
 A lower value increases the resolution of the global content at a higher rate but might result in artifacts.
 We recommend setting `new_p` to 0.3.
 - `rrg_init_weight`:
-  The inital scale of the reduced-resolution guidance.
-A higher value helps eliminating emergying artifacts but results in blurier images.
+  The initial scale of the reduced-resolution guidance.
+A higher value helps eliminate emerging artifacts but results in blurier images.
+We recommend using an RRG scale between 2000 and 4000.
 - `cosine_scale`:
   Specifies the decreasing rate of the reduced-resolution guidance scale.
-A higher values leads to more rapid decrease.
-The combination of this hyper-parameter and `rrg_init_weight` are used to control the harpness-artifacts tradeoff.
+A higher value leads to a more rapid decrease.
+The combination of this hyper-parameter and `rrg_init_weight` is used to control the sharpness-artifacts tradeoff.
+- `low_vram`:
+  if enabled, the model will operate at half-precision and load only one component to the GPUs at a time to enable the generation at a lower GPU memory requirement.
+- `tiled_decoder`:
+  if enabled, the VAE will decoder the final latent in patches.
+This is important when generating a higher resolution image (e.g. 2048 x 2048) in environments with memory constations.
+Please note that this makes the decoding processes slower.

 ## Citation